-Learn how to effectively control pecan weevils using organic solutions.
+Learn how to identify and effectively control pecan weevils using time-tested, natural and organic treatments.

 The second type of damage occurs later in the growing season when females place eggs within the newly formed kernels.
-After the eggs hatch larvae feed and cause further damage.
-These nuts do not drop.
-The pecan weevil causes serious crop loses and are found wherever pecan and hickory trees are grown.
+Larvae hatch and feed within the kernel causing further damage.
+These infested nuts do not drop and are often harvested along with a healthy crop.
+The pecan weevil causes serious economic loses wherever pecan and hickory trees are grown.

-Life Cycle: Adult weevils and larvae overwinter in the soil.
-Most adults emerge from the soil during August and the first week of September.
-When the nuts reach the dough stage of development, mated females lay 2-4 eggs in separate pockets within the kernels.
-After the eggs hatch, the legless larvae feed for about 35 days inside the nuts.
-Between late September and December larvae exit the nuts through a small circular hole, drop to the ground and burrow into the soil to a depth of 4-12 inches.
+Adult weevils and larvae overwinter in the soil.
+The majority of adults emerge from the soil during August and the first week of September.
+When nuts reach the dough stage of development, mated females lay 2-4 eggs in separate pockets within the kernels.
+After eggs hatch, young legless larvae feed for about 30-35 days inside pecans.
+Between late September and December larvae exit nuts through a small circular hole, drop to the ground and burrow into the soil to a depth of 4-12 inches.
 They spend one to two years in the soil before pupating in the fall.
 (Most of the grubs will pupate the following fall.
 Although some do not pupate until the fall of the next year.)
-The pupal stage last about three weeks.
+The pupal stage lasts about three weeks.
 Adults remain in the soil until the following summer.
 There is one generation every 2-3 years.

-Tip: Tanglefoot Pest Barrier applied around the base of trees will prevent adult weevils from reaching the nuts on which they feed.
+- Spread in bands around the base of trees, Tanglefoot® Pest Barrier will prevent adult weevils from reaching the nuts on which they feed.

 - Beneficial nematodes are microscopic, worm-like parasites that actively hunt, penetrate and destroy pecan weevil larvae in the soil.
 Applications should be made around the base of trees, out to the drip line — or a little farther.